 Cons:

-• Export and analysis options may be limited
+- Export and analysis options can be limited

 Comparison: Which Transcription Method Is Best for Your Team?